Minneapolis Catholic school shooting survivor describes how friend saved his life: "I'm praying for you"

 The fifth grader was sitting two seats away from the windows, he told WCCO.
 He said he felt what he thought was gunpowder on his neck.

 "My friend Victor like, saved me though.
-'Cause he laid on top of me.
+Because he laid on top of me.
 But he got hit," Halsne said.
 "I was super scared for him.
-But I think now he's ok."
+But I think now he's OK."

-"I hope you're okay and I'm praying for you," he said in a message to his friend.
+"I hope you're OK and I'm praying for you," he said in a message to his friend.

 Halsne said that after they all heard gunshots, they waited five to 10 minutes before heading to the gym.